practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Standard ML/README.md

 $
 ```

-After its transpilation with lunaarml the first 10 lines of the resulting Lua script look
+After its transpilation with lunarml the first 10 lines of the resulting Lua script look like this:
-like this:

 ```
 $ lunarml compile ./LunarML-0.2.1/example/hello.sml